Strepto/floatify-vscode/README.md

 # Floatify

-Floatify is a VSCode extension for converting all non-specified floating point numbers in a C# file to floats on save.
-That is `1.0` -> `1.0f` on save.
+Floatify is a VSCode extension for converting all non-specified floating point numbers (doubles) in a C# file to floats on save.
+That is: We convert every `1.0` to `1.0f` on save.

 <https://marketplace.visualstudio.com/items?itemName=nil.floatify>

-This is useful when programming games in engines such as Unity, where most floating point math is done with floats.
-Other C# game engines also use floats for most calculations, and having to write the f suffix on every number manually is slow and obtrusive.
+This is useful when programming games in engines such as Unity, where most floating point math is done with float32 instead of doubles (float64) which is the default floating point type in C#.
+Other C# game engines also use float(32) for most calculations, and having to write the f suffix on every number manually is slow and obtrusive.

 Do note: this extension may have some severe bugs.
 Please do not hesitate to suggest improvements in a GitHub issue.